 - Now add the onions, and fry on medium heat until light brown.

-- Add ginger, garlic and also green chili.
+- Add ginger, garlic, and green chili.
 Brown it a bit more till the oil separates.

-- Add the coriander and cumin powder followed by rest of the chili powder, turmeric powder, and salt and fry.
+- Add the coriander and cumin powder, followed by the rest of the chili powder, turmeric powder, and salt, and fry.

 - Now add the marinated pork and mix well.

-- To make it more flavorful store the kosha pork once cooled for 8 hours or so and then cook for 5--6 minutes on high flame and serve.
+- To make it more flavorful, store the kosha pork once cooled for 8 hours or so and then cook for 5-6 minutes on a high flame and serve.

 Notes